20 Best Courchevel Activities

 19. Fireworks and torchlit descents FREE

 During February there are various firework displays (usually on Thursdays) as part of an International Pyrotechnic Festival.
-Enjoy the stunning displays for free, along with a hot chocolate or vin chaud.
+Enjoy the stunning displays along with a free hot chocolate or vin chaud.

 A trip to one of the snowiest places on earth simply wouldn’t be complete without building a snowman!
 There’s enough snow to make a family of humans, a pack of polar bears, a colony of penguins or even an entire safari park….
 Time to get creative!

-Children from 3 months to 10 years old are welcome to join Ski Magic’s Childcare service.
-Our friendly, qualified nannies can entertain and care for your children between 08.45-17.00 for 5 days during your holiday, for just £199 per child for a full day (£150 for half days), including lunch and snacks.
-Outside play every day unless there’s bad weather! https://www.skimagic.co.uk/families/
+Children from 3+ years old are welcome to join Ski Magic’s Kids Club service.
+Our friendly, qualified activity leaders can entertain and care for your children for 5 days during your holiday for lunchtimes only or from after ski school (we pick them up!) until 5pm.
+Outside play every day unless there’s bad weather!
+READ MORE